Router

 Here,

-as a param which is useful for inspecting requests properties.
-More about it is described in the Handler Function section.method
+pathis the url path which starts with a/for instance/bloghandleris the handler function which acceptsrcas a param which is useful for inspecting requests properties.
+More about it is described in the Handler Function section.methodas the name suggests the http method likePOSTorGET.
+By default the method will beGET, if it's not explicitly defined.

 Create Router

-Creating router is simple, just call the built-in Router
+Creating router is simple, just call the built-in Router function and pass in an array of Route

 For instance here's a demo router